 Right-o, we’re up to number 9!
 Join me as I take a tour up John Lennon’s arsehole!
 But not straight away.

 Here we witness David Bowie taking a little jaunt into funky soul.
 The album opens with the title track, with which I am assuming you’re familiar.
-It’s a song I like, but I’ve come to become very very conscious of the way that Bowie sings it, which I have decided to describe as “hiccupy gasps”1.
+It’s a song I like, but I’ve come to become very very conscious of the way that Bowie sings it, which I have decided to describe as “hiccupy gasps” ((he was smashed to bits on drugs in this era, so that’s probably why he was unable to sing normally)).
 After a while it starts to sound a bit forced, and this is especially highlighted by the line “your President Nixon” which is delivered without this affectation, and ends up sounding like it’s been overdubbed to placate the censors.
 I wonder what the original line was.
 Maybe “Do you remember… your fuckident shitcock?”
 Perhaps not.

 The second track, Win has given me the most grief.
 You see, I went through a phase of liking Beck once upon a time.
 It was around the time of Odelay, Mutations and Midnite Vultures that I really rated him as one of my favourites.
 Then things started to tail off, I discovered that he was a scientologist, and after that I didn’t want anything to do with him.
 Anyway, one of my favourite Beck songs was Debra, and it was a huge influence on the Shiny Tight Stuff song Checkout Girl.
 Now it turns out that Beck was ripping off David Bowie all along.
 Which leaves me in a very interesting situation, because whereas I had always felt like I was riding the coattails of a genius, it turns out that the “genius” in question was actually the one with no originality, and what I was doing was, by comparison, a much fresher composition.